rflorenc/openshift-backup-infra/README.md

 Minio Operator is installed as well as an example failover HA backing store to Noobaa or as a stand alone S3 service.

 ## Prerequisites
 Python3 and make.
-All the container images in this repo are public.
-In order to use this playbook in a disconnected environment they will have to be pushed to an internal registry.
+All the container images in this repository are public.
+In order to use this playbook in a disconnected environment they will have to be tagged and pushed to an internal registry.
 The ansible variables will need to be adapted accordingly.
+See `docker_images.list`.

 ## Dependencies